Loveworm: Critical reception

 The EP was received well online, with critics noting Bea's strong lyricism and grunge-toned instrumentation.
 Alex Gardner of Complex described the EP as "[maintaining] a visceral, raw sound that balances the sweeping melancholy of '90s rock with the trademark intimacy of the current DIY style that is often the starting point for today's young musicians."
 Glenn Rowley of Billboard wrote that "the new project finds [Beabadoobee] wading through seven confessional tracks with her signature languid vocals, pointed songwriting chops and jangly, grunge-inspired sound."
 Amy Smolcic of Wickedd Child stated that the EP is "best listened to as a complete EP," going on to explain that "each track appears as if it were a page straight out of her diary — every word is weighted by the pain and aches of love, as well as the light at the end of the tunnel when it's over."
 Alim Kheraj of i-D stated of the EP: "Her sound [...] is intimate; close confessional vocals matched with stargazy guitars.
 But now, thanks to the studio time, she’s making things bigger.
 One thing remains, though: a DIY sense of rawness, unaffected by industry bullshit or concerns over streaming algorithms."
 Robin Murray of Clash Magazine described the EP as "a game-changing slice of extra-dimensional pop, with Beabadoobee's remarkable vision smeared across seven tracks."

 Bedroom Sessions

-On July 9, 2019, Beabadoobee released an acoustic adaptation of Loveworm, titled Loveworm (Bedroom Sessions).
+On 9 July 2019, Beabadoobee released an acoustic adaptation of Loveworm, titled Loveworm (Bedroom Sessions).
 Described by Jess Myers of Ones to Watch as "[offering] an elevated, delicate aesthetic that stays true to [her] softer musical tones," each track on the EP is a one-take recording of Bea and an acoustic guitar, drawing similarities to the demos she had been posting earlier that year, as well as the lo-fi elements of her earlier music.
-In the lead up to the EP's release, a set of Youtube videos were posted to the artist's Youtube channel, showcasing the live takes of the tracks on the EP, recorded from Bea's bedroom.
+In the lead up to the EP's release, a set of videos were posted to the artist's YouTube channel, showcasing the live takes of the tracks on the EP, recorded from Bea's bedroom.